 To be eligible for the Pre-College Program, you:

-• Are at least 16 years old by June 17, 2023, and will not turn 19 years old before July 31, 2023
+• Are at least 16 years old by the first day of summer term, and will not turn 19 years old before July 31.

 To be eligible for the Secondary School Program, you:

-• Are at least 16 years old by June 17, 2023, and will not turn 19 years old before July 31, 2023
+• Are at least 16 years old by the first day of summer term, and will not turn 19 years old before July 31.

 Still Having Trouble Deciding?

-If you’re still having trouble deciding between these two summer programs, we suggest getting some advice from people close to you.
+If you’re still having trouble deciding between these summer programs, we suggest getting some advice from people close to you.
 They might be able to provide an independent perspective on how each program might work specifically for you.

 Your high school guidance counselor: In addition to discussing the merits of both programs, guidance counselors will have personalized advice on whether you should earn college credit (SSP) or explore a non-credit—but still challenging—college course (Pre-College).
 Additionally, you’ll need them to fill out the counselor report as part of your application.